Google

 Further discussion about the new team name is described in the December 21st 1907 Globe: "'Pilgrims' sounded too much like homeless wanderers after the Bostons tumbled into seventh place, and they have been rechristened.
 Mr. Taylor says the bright red hosiery will be the sensation of the coming season.
 A place in the first division has been claimed for the 'Red Sox'."

 One can infer that having many try-outs and rookie players in 1907 and 1908 may have helped support a Boston Pilgrims team nickname.
-A real Boston Pilgrim would have been a religious missionary or traveler.
+A true Boston Pilgrim would have been a religious missionary or an explorer.
+And of course, Puritans settled Boston originally, while Pilgrims colonized Plymouth, which must have angered a lot of historians in 1907.

 An amusing footnote is that during Spring training in 1908, the Red Sox team was temporarily divided into two separate squads.
 A Globe reporter (April 12th 1908) referred to the 1st squad as the "Red Sox" and also the "Pilgrims" (Cy Young's Team), and then referred to the 2nd squad as the "Boston American league second team" (Deacon McGuire's Team).
 That Spring, the Red Sox were also referred to as the "Americans," the "Bostons," and the "Regulars."
 It must have been very confusing in early 1908!

 History books have also stated that the Boston Americans (Red Sox) were nicknamed The Puritans prior to 1908.
 This was most likely a geographic reference, and never a nickname.
-For instance, Boston versus Philadelphia may have been described as Puritans versus Quakers, and newspaper readers at that time would have known which teams and cities were involved (May 17th 1902 Boston Globe).
-Related, northern cities playing in the south were at times described as "yankees" or "invading yankees" in the newspapers, so the Red Sox were actually called Yankees at times
+For instance, Boston versus Philadelphia would have been described as Puritans versus Quakers, and newspaper readers at that time would have known which teams and cities were involved (May 17th 1902 Boston Globe).
+Related, northern cities playing in the South were at times described as "yankees" or "invading yankees" in the newspapers, so the Red Sox were actually called Yankees at times!